-Serious cases of academic dishonesty are reported by the faculty member to his or her division head, who may take additional disciplinary action against the dishonest student, including suspension or expulsion from classes in the academic division.
-The division head also may report the dishonesty to the division in which the dishonest student is enrolled as a major and/or to the Dean of Student Affairs.
+Serious cases of academic dishonesty are reported by the faculty member to his or her Division Head, who may take additional disciplinary action against the dishonest student, including suspension or expulsion from classes in the academic division.
+The Division Head may also report the dishonesty to the division in which the dishonest student is enrolled as a major and/or to the Dean of Student Affairs.
 The head of the division in which the dishonest student is enrolled as a major may suspend or expel the student from the academic program.
 The Dean of Students may also suspend or expel the student from the University as outlined in the Student Conduct Code for incidents of academic dishonesty.

 Disciplinary action by a faculty member for academic dishonesty may be appealed to the head of the faculty member's academic division.
-Disciplinary action decisions by a
+Disciplinary action decisions by a Division Head may be appealed to the Vice President for Academic Affairs for review and final decision.
+Disciplinary action by the Dean of Student Affairs for academic dishonesty may be appealed through the same process as other disciplinary actions by the Dean of Student Affairs for student misconduct.